 Health Visitors in Ealing work as part of a team called Early Start Ealing (see below).

 Early Start Ealing

 Early Start Ealing is a service for families – pregnant mums, expectant dads, parents, babies and children up to the age of five; bringing together workers from children’s centres, early years, health and other specialist services.
 There is a focus on prevention, promotion and early intervention including for children who may not meet expected milestones or those identified with Special Education Needs and/or Disabilities.
 Services offered include: Health Visitor services (including pregnancy, newborn baby and child development checks), baby and child health clinics, speech and language support, parenting support and groups, play and activity-based sessions for children.
 Some activities are drop-ins and others are by appointment or referral.

-For more information contact the Early Start Ealing team for your area:
+For more information contact the Early Start Ealing team:

 ISAID is a service provides free and confidential advice, information and support to parents, carers, children and young people aged up to 25.
 Services include: support at meetings (with school or local authority), assistance with paperwork, advocacy, explaining SEND procedures and informal mediation.
 Advice is impartial and confidential.